4d/docs/website/translated_docs/es/Tags/tags.md

 #### Alternative syntax: `$4DHTML(expression)`

-Just like the `4DTEXT` tag, this tag lets you assess a 4D variable or expression that returns a value, and insert it as an HTML expression.
-Unlike the `4DTEXT` tag, this tag does not escape HTML special characters (e.g. ">").
+The value of the 4D variable `vtSiteName` will be inserted in the HTML page when it is sent.
+This value is inserted as simple text, special HTML characters such as ">" are automatically escaped.

 For example, here are the processing results of the 4D text variable myvar with the available tags: